 Dichromate is an anion with the chemical formula Cr2O72-.
 It is used as a strong oxidising agent in organic chemistry as well as a primary standard solution in volumetric analysis.
 The chromate ion and dichromate ions are interconvertible in aqueous solution.
-The most common compound known is potassium dichromate which is an orange crystalline solid which readily decompose to give potassium chromate and chromic oxide.
+The most common compound known is potassium dichromate which is an orange crystalline solid which readily decomposes to give potassium chromate and chromic oxide.

 |Molecular Weight/ Molar Mass||294.185 g/mol|

 |Melting Point||398 °C|

 |Solubility||Moderately soluble in cold water and appreciably soluble in hot water.|